bmlt-enabled/yap/README.md

 Some additional details on this:

 - If you specify only one day of a volunteer shift, it will be assumed re-occuring
-- You can visualize the shift schedule by going to http://example.com/yap/schedule.html?service_body_id= (pass in the service body id)
+- You can visualize the shift schedule by going to http://example.com/yap/schedule.html and selecting from the dropdown.

 ## Contribute